yorknouse/docs/pages/08-accounts.md

 * We could allow logging in to WordPress with people's Google accounts, or vice versa

 * It is technically possible to have a WordPress user account without a password or unique email address (which would be very useful for the "contributor" accounts).
-We just need to create a custom form for registering these accounts
+We "just" need to create a custom form for registering these accounts

+* See things about the accounts system mentioned elsewhere